Clarifying causal mediation analysis: Effect identification via three assumptions and five potential outcomes: Identification of

-These assumptions in Table \ref{tab:CDE} are weaker than the assumptions often stated for controlled direct effects in the literature \citep[see e.g.,][]{VanderWeele2009} in two ways.
-First, our assumptions involve only the specific mediator control level ($m=5$), while assumptions in the literature apply to all possible mediator values.
-Such strong blanket assumptions, which are less likely to hold, are only needed to identify the collection of controlled direct effects corresponding to every mediator level.
-Second, the mediator-outcome conditional independence assumption in the literature is not exposure specific.
-For example, with regards to $Y_{1m}$, the assumption in the literature is $M\independent Y_{1m}\mid C,L,A$, which means both $M\independent Y_{1m}\mid C,L,A=0$ and $M\independent Y_{1m}\mid C,L,A=1$.
+These assumptions in Table \ref{tab:CDE} are weaker than assumptions often stated for controlled direct effects in the literature \citep[e.g.,][]{VanderWeele2009} in two ways.
+First, our assumptions involve only the specific mediator control level ($m=5$), while assumptions in the literature cover all possible mediator values.
+Such blanket assumptions are less likely to hold, and are only needed to identify the collection of controlled direct effects corresponding to every mediator level.
+Second, the mediator-outcome conditional independence assumption in the literature is not exposure specific, e.g., $M\independent Y_{am}\mid C,L,A$ (for $a=1,0$).
+For $Y_{1m}$ for example, this statement means both $M\independent Y_{1m}\mid C,L,A=0$ and $M\independent Y_{1m}\mid C,L,A=1$.
 We only require the latter.